ios-public-workshops/NewsFetcherWorkshops/Week1-Creation.md

-Week 1 - Creation
+# Week 1 - Creation
- - App that synchronously shows a UITableView of fake news articles

 Today we're going to create our very own news viewing app! :tada: Don't worry, we'll be guided through each step, and we've pre-written some of the more complicated code so we can get our app up and running in just one session.

-Let's get to it! :work:
+Let's get to it! :hammer:

+## 1. Running an app

 1. Find Xcode on your machine and launch it
     <img src="Week1/images/1.png" title="Open Xcode" alt="alt text">